How To Open Images Into Photoshop From Adobe Bridge

 In this tutorial, we won't cover every single feature of Adobe Bridge.
 Instead, we'll look at the essential features you need to know about so you can say goodbye to your operating system's file browser and start opening your images from Bridge!

-This tutorial is Part 5 in our Opening Images into Photoshop series.
+This is lesson 5 of 10 in Chapter 2 - Opening Images into Photoshop.
 Let's get started!

 How To Install Adobe Bridge CC